Justin-Schenk/FlashCard_Project/README.md

 Contact

-For any questions, suggestions, or issues, please open an issue on the repository or contact the project maintainer.
+For any questions, suggestions, or issues, please open an issue on the repository or contact me through GitHub.